thomasyu9393/PikachuVolleyball/README.md

 	- Use `sw1` to stop the move of the opponent Pikachu

 ## Misc.
-- Scoring System (with 7-Point Game-Over)
+- Scoring system (with 7-point game-over)
-- Parabolic Trajectory of the Ball
+- Parabolic trajectory of the ball
-- VGA Display